denisltatar/Food-App/README.md

 # Food-App
-Building a quick application that would mimic ordering food.
+Building a quick application (using React Native CLI) that would mimic ordering food.